 Even though the data has been gathered and processed beautifully, it needs to be easily available to be utilized efficiently in daily work.
 Often you need to include multiple stakeholders from consulting offices to maintenance workers to the same workflow and ensure everyone gets the needed information from the 3D data.

 The easiest way to share point cloud data is via a cloud platform.
 It is accessible everywhere and anytime, and no one needs to install and learn different engineering or processing software.
 Just invite your client to see and use the data via an email link.
-Now you can start a free 28-day trial to test yourself how easy 3D data sharing can be.
+Get to know our solution and figure out yourself how easy 3D data sharing can be.